tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/internships.md

 keywords: [astrojs, open-source, docs]
 ---

-The website's **Internship** page helps you learn about the various corporations that visit TCET to recruit students with internship offers.
-To be more transparent it gives statistics on the number of companies that have visited and the number of students who got hired.
-It is accesible through the navigation bar of the website.
+The **Internship** page of the website gives you information on various corporations that visit TCET to recruit students.
+To be more transparent, the website provides statistics on the number of companies that have visited and the number of students who got hired.
+It is accesible through the navigation bar of the [**TNP Website**](https://tnp.tcetmumbai.in/).

 ### Adding Company Details

-To add a company's information to the website, we need to edit the `data` array in the `InternshipCompanies.tsx` file.
+To add a company's information to the website, we need to edit the `data` array in the **InternshipCompanies.tsx** file.
 The `data` array is a collection of company information where each item represents a company and contains the name and image of the company's logo.

 Here's how those changes were made:

-1. Opening `InternshipCompanies.tsx` file in our projects root directory.
+1. Opening **InternshipCompanies.tsx** file in our projects root directory.

 2. Locating the `data` array.
-To add a new company's details, we created a new object which would be defined as follows:
+To add a company's details, we created a new object which would be defined as follows:

-    ```jsx title="InternshipCompanies.tsx" showLineNumbers
+    ```jsx title="InternshipCompanies.tsx" {3-4} showLineNumbers
        const data = [
         {
             caption:  "Name of the company",